 Africa, a continent rich in precious natural resources, breathtaking landscapes, and an abundance of fertile, farmable land, was once a paradise with the capacity to support massive, healthy populations.
 In fact, it did just that for thousands of years, and contrary to popular belief and the deleterious effects of irresponsible diamond mining, still has the potential to do so.

 This is the beginning of a new feature that will appear on this blog every month.
 We’ll be exploring the perfect wedding anniversary gift ideas for each and every year.
+An anniversary is a great time to get personalised gifts from places like GiftTree to show that you really love your other half.
 Let’s get started with the one-year wedding anniversary.
 You survived the massive wedding celebrations and now you’re both working towards some common goals, and maybe planning a little family along the way.
 So, what is the best way to celebrate each other’s love after the big 1 year mark?
 Here are a few anniversary gift ideas that might help.

 Okay, here’s a fun one for you all.
 Everybody enjoys a good list from time to time, everybody enjoys diamonds and everybody enjoys movies, so lets combine these three loves.
 Here’s a little list of the top 10 movies about diamonds ever made.
 Enjoy.